flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-9/index.md

     body: >-
-      > “Whether it is education, drug addiction, hunger, online safety or bullying, poverty or disease, it is too often children who are hit first, and hardest, across the globe.”
+      > “Whether it is education, drug addiction, hunger, online safety or bullying, poverty or disease, it is too often children who are hit first, and hardest, across the globe."

       First Lady Melania Trump announcing her first solo trip abroad as she prepares to visit 4 African countries: Ghana, Malawi, Kenya and Egypt.
 She